hydra-synth/hydra-docs-v2/content/docs/learning/guides/automatic-patches.md

 ---
-title:  Using iteration and conditionals to create patches
+title: "Iteration: automatically generate patches"
 ---

-## Using iteration and conditionals to create patches
+# Using iteration and conditionals to create patches
 ---
 by geikha